rbaumbach/Utensils-Extensions/README.md

 1. Add `.package(url: "https://github.com/rbaumbach/Utensils+Extensions", from: "0.0.2")`
 2. [Follow intructions to add](https://swift.org/getting-started/#using-the-package-manager) the Utensils package to your project.
+3. Add Utensils to your files with `import Utensils_Extensions`.

 ### Clone from Github